 Sauces and dressings are quite often the keys to great food.
 If you can understand how to make a great vinaigrette, you will understand the elements and requirements that go into other dressings.
 This is culinary school 101 and you can take this vinaigrette recipe in any direction you like once you know the finer details.

 02 of 08

 Many chefs agree that a basic rice dish is one of the hardest things to master in the kitchen.
-It seems simple enough, but it's very easy to over or under cook your rice.
+It seems simple enough, but it's very easy to overcook or undercook your rice.
 While it may be edible, it will not be the mark of a true chef.

 Risotto is one of the most challenging rice dishes for new chefs and there is a traditional method as well as a shortcut used in many restaurants.
-To begin, you should learn the 'right way,' which does take longer, but it's worth it.
+To begin, you should learn the 'right way' to make risotto which does take longer, but it's worth it.